deepjavalibrary/djl-serving/serving/docs/management_api.md

     * Neuron core: nc1, nc2, ...
 * min_worker - the minimum number of worker processes.
 The default value is `1`.
 * max_worker - the maximum number of worker processes.
 The default is the same as the setting for `min_worker`.
-* synchronous - whether or not the creation of worker is synchronous.
+* synchronous - if the creation of worker is synchronous.
 The default value is true.

 ```bash
 curl -X POST "http://localhost:8080/workflows?url=https%3A%2F%2Fresources.djl.ai%2Ftest-workflows%2Fmlp.tar.gz"